dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/delimiter.md

 ## Description

-Optionally specify a delimiter for [seed](/docs/build/seeds), by providing a string value.
-The defaults to comma.
+Optionally specify a custom delimiter for [seed](/docs/build/seeds) by providing a string value.
+The delimiter defaults to comma.

-Without specifying this, dbt will infer the datatype based on the column values in your seed file.

 ## Usage
 Specify column types in your `dbt_project.yml` file: